You always have a choice.

 But step one is realizing that the way out is in your control.
 And step two is recognizing that when you don’t make a choice, that is also a choice.

 Let’s take a look at a situation in which you feel trapped in your job.
 You hate going to work every morning.
-You are miserable at your job.
-You are living paycheck to paycheck, so you keep going to work to pay the bills.
+You are miserable at the office.
+But you are living paycheck to paycheck, so you keep going to work to pay the bills.

 Trapped in a Job